arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 ### 1. Setting up the Environment

 Start by pointing your browser to www.thethingsnetwork.org and use the Sign Up button to setup an account.
-Next, then fill all the required fields to complete a new registration (skip this step and sign in directly if you already have a TTN account).
+Next, then fill all the required fields to complete a new registration (if you already have a TTN account, skip this step and continue by signing in).

 ![vs_ard_things_nw](assets/vs_ard_ttn_home.png)